jaxankey/Virtual-Game-Table/README.md

 A successfully booted server should declare something like `listening on port 37777` after initializing.
 At this point, you can test the server by opening a few Chrome browser windows side-by-side and typing in the address `localhost:37777`.
 Things moving around in one window should also move around in the other.
 Push a few buttons (especially the `New Game` or `Setup` buttons, click a few things, see what happens.

-Definitely take a look at the "controls" link in the upper right to see what kind of keyboard shortcuts you have access to.
-It is well worth your time to learn a few of these!
+You can do most things with the mouse and "shift" button, but it is *well* worth your time to click the "controls" link in the upper right panel and learning the keyboard shortcuts.

 ## Games
 The games I have coded thus far include: